USER MANUAL BP409C BEKO

 - Dismounting

-Open the air inlet grille and take off air filter.
+Open the air inlet grille and take off the air filter.

 - Cleaning

-Clean the air filter with neural detergent in lukewarm (40°C) and dry it up in the shade.
+Clean the air filter with neutral detergent in lukewarm (40°C) water and dry it up in the shade.

 - Mounting